5 Tech Support Questions That Need an Answer

 The best technology partnerships are built upon mutual respect and trust.
 Before getting into a committed technology vendor relationship, ask questions, delve deep into the SLA, request references, and talk to your peers.
 Choosing the right technology partner can reduce your operational headaches, increase revenues, and boost competitive advantages.

-Pegasus is a leading global technology provider empowering independent hotels, hotel groups and chains to grow their businesses in a digital world.
-The company provides a comprehensive offering of cloud-based Software-as-a-Service (SaaS) systems and services that are designed to help hoteliers connect with their guests, increase profitability and maximize productivity.
-Find out more at www.pegasus.io
+Pegasus is a leading global technology provider empowering independent hotels, hotel groups and large chains to grow their reservations businesses in a digital world.
+The company provides a comprehensive offering of cloud-based Software-as-a-Service (SaaS) solutions and services designed to help hoteliers connect with their guests, increase profitability and maximize productivity.
+Pegasus combines its highly scalable and reliable reservations platform with representation and demand services, uniquely enabling hoteliers to sell to guests worldwide across all touch points.
+To learn more, visit www.pegasus.io.